Primary Navigation Mobile

 Petrol engine

-However, the Juke’s engine doesn’t feel quite as willing as some of those rivals, with a slightly slow response and turbine-like whirr rather than the characterful thrum we’ve come to expect from three-cylinder engines.
+The Juke’s engine doesn’t feel quite as willing as some of those rivals, with a slightly slow response and turbine-like whirr rather than the characterful thrum we’ve come to expect from three-cylinder engines.
 The whistling from the turbo is also quite prominent in the cabin.

 It’s far from fast, but offers plenty of performance round town, and the power arrives quite low down in the rev range making for relaxed progress as you row through the gears.

-Of course, you won’t need to perform and rowing if you opt for the dual-clutch automatic.
+Of course, you won’t need to perform any rowing if you opt for the dual-clutch automatic.
 It changes smoothly when you’re already on the move, but it can be unresponsive from rest, so much so it can be very jerky and hard to manoeuvre at low speeds.
 Unless you really want/need an auto, we’d opt for the six-speed manual every time.

 Hybrid engine

-The 1.6-litre four-cylinder hybrid model was introduced in the summer of 2022 to compete with the likes of the hybrid-only Toyota Yaris Cross and Honda HR-V.
+The 1.6-litre four-cylinder hybrid model was introduced in the summer of 2022 to compete with the likes of the hybrid-only Toyota Yaris Cross and Honda HR-V. It, like the petrol, remains unchanged post 2024 facelift.

 The petrol engine produces 94hp and 148Nm of torque, while the electric motor generates 49hp and 205Nm of torque all by itself.
 That’s about 20% more power than the petrol, and you can feel it.
-The 0-62mph sprint (10.1 seconds) is 1.7seconds faster than the petrol and it’s especially prevalent below 30mph.
+The 0-62mph sprint (10.1 seconds) is 1.7 seconds faster than the petrol and it’s especially prevalent below 30mph.

 It’ll run in three settings depending on what’s being asked from it by your right foot.
 At low speeds without much acceleration it’ll attempt to crawl around using just electricity.
 This is quiet and relaxing.